TSavo/just-dice.com/README.md

 I would like to thanks Wilco for a his help with the chat parser, Tsavo for being a talented dev, and darby999 for the original inspiration.
 Thanks guys!

-More information About this bot can be found here http://criticalnix.github.io/just-dice.com/ and here http://bitcoinproject.net/just-dice-casino/chrome-extension

 Other Just-Dice projects
 ------